dczmer/davelab/_basic_scripting/03_conditionals.md

 - `""` Matches an empty string.
 - `*` Matches anything.
 Put this at the very end to be the "default" clause.

 The `;;` at the end is important.
 It signals the end of the section that handles one match.
-It also signals the `case` statement to stop scanning for additional matches.
+It also signals the `case` statement to stop scanning for additional matches (it does not "fall-through").

 If you need to write multiple commands in one match section, use `;` or `|`, etc. to separate commands: